rm-hull/colorforth/jc2007/README.txt

 ? not creating a .com file, just a floppy image, avoiding MS-DOS problems (saved it for later, but am working on color.com now that BIOS stuff works)

-This will hopefully eliminate the weirdness that causes the binaries to fail on QEMU, Bochs, and VMWare.
+This will hopefully, eventually, eliminate the weirdness that causes the binaries to fail on QEMU, Bochs, and VMWare.
+As of this version, there are still problems with VMWare at least.
+I'd like to hear from anyone who has tested this version under QEMU or natively on a real desktop computer using a boot floppy created from the image file.

 Programmer's notes: